Interim Guidelines for Use of Research Facilities & Studio Spaces

 Expectations and Resources

-All employees (faculty, staff and administrators) are expected to fully comply with the policies, protocols and guidance outlined in Union’s Return to Campus Plan for Employees and Union’s Plan for Reopening Campus Fall 2020 (prepared for the State of New York) as part of workplace expectations and guidelines.
+All employees (faculty, staff and administrators) are expected to fully comply with the policies, protocols and guidance outlined in this site and Union’s Plan for Reopening Campus Fall 2020 (prepared for the State of New York) as part of workplace expectations and guidelines.
 All employees and students are expected to review the FAQs for additional information related to COVID-19.

 Research Facilities & Studio Spaces

-Union’s Return to Campus Plan provides the institutional policies, protocols and guidance for all college activities.
-When applicable, in addition to compliance with Union’s Return to Campus Plan, all faculty members and students are expected to comply with Union’s Return to Research Health & Safety Protocols.
+This site provides the institutional policies, protocols and guidance for all college activities.
+When applicable, in addition, all faculty members and students are expected to comply with Union’s Return to Research Health & Safety Protocols.

 Guidelines for Involving Students